-The importance of technology, connectivity and cybersecurity in everyday life has been highlighted by the COVID-19 pandemic.
+The importance of technology, connectivity and cybersecurity in everyday life was highlighted by the COVID-19 pandemic.
 The introduction of lockdowns to prevent the virus spreading meant society became dependent on digital technologies like never before.

-Even crucial public services became accessible online and the pandemic provided a glimpse of both the possibilities and potential vulnerabilities of technology and digitisation.
+The pandemic experience has provided new perspectives on both the incredible possibilities and potential vulnerabilities of technology and digitisation.

-The European Commission has set up a ‘Digital Compass’ that translates the EU’s digital ambitions into concrete targets to be achieved over the next decade.
+The European Commission has set up a ‘Digital Compass’ that translates the EU’s digital ambitions into concrete targets to be achieved over the decade up to 2030.

-The rights and freedoms of citizens must be protected in the digital transition and a framework of principles will be developed through a wide societal debate to help promote and uphold EU values in the digital space.
+The rights and freedoms of citizens must be protected during the digital transition and a framework of principles is being developed to help promote and uphold EU core values in the digital space.

 Digital Decade targets for 2030 include: